Four Things to Learn from the Facebook Fiasco

 The lacerating criticism of Facebook by a Norwegian editor over its censorship of one of the most famous images of the Vietnam war sparked a rare moment of global solidarity among outraged writers, journalists, media experts and free speech campaigners last week.

-Espen Egil Hansen used the front page of the daily newspaper Aftenposten to publish an open letter to Mark Zuckerberg, Facebook’s founder and Chief Executive, accusing his company of an abuse of power for removing the Pulitzer prize-winning photograph showing children fleeing a napalm attack.
+Espen Egil Hansen used the front page of the daily newspaper Aftenposten to publish an open letter to Mark Zuckerberg, Facebook’s founder and Chief Executive, accusing his company of abuse of power for removing the Pulitzer prize-winning photograph showing children fleeing a napalm attack.

 Within a day Facebook backed down, reinstated the photo and promised to discuss the matter with publishers.